holochain/PeerVis/README.md

 ## How to use it
 When you're running your application, navigate to the localhost address of your app, plus the path `/peervis.html`.
 This will dynamically update and show you who how many other nodes are connected to your node, that the app will be gossiping with.

+## How it does this
+In order to know who else is online, it attempts to send a node to node message to each peer who has written to the DHT about their presence in the app.
+Within the peerVis zome, it adds an entry during `genesis` announcing their presence within the app.
+So it uses the `send` method of the api, and listens for a response from other nodes.
+It does this at a regular interval.